lyz-code/blue-book/docs/feminism/privileges.md

 it desirable to remove that privilege to the privileged?

 * If the answer is yes, it is a privilege and we should fight to remove it.
-* If the answer is no, then we should fight for universalize the right.
+* If the answer is no, then we should fight to universalize the right.

 # What can we do to fight the privileges?